Bellevue 2044 - Housing

 We basic workers cannot live here

-by RNcycler, over 1 year ago
+by RNcycler, about 2 years ago

 I moved here from NC in December to be near family, who have lived here before prices escalated.
 I am single and a nurse, and in NC, I could live comfortably in a new home and commute by moped safely to work.
 I tried applying to rent in this area where I got my new job here (in Bellevue) and would sometimes be 18th in line with a credit score over 700 and no debt and still could find very few places that would even accept my application because of the demand and applicants ahead of me in line.
 Few...
 Continue reading